minprog/app-studio/40 Guided/50 Restaurant/10 Assignment.md

 * `/categories`: A GET request to this endpoint will return an array of strings of the categories in the menu.
 The array will be available under the key "categories" in the JSON.
 * `/menu`: A GET request to this endpoint will return the full array of menu items, but it can also be combined with the query parameter, category, to return a subset of items.
 The array will be available under the key "items" in the JSON.
-* `/order`: A POST to this endpoint will submit the order and will return a response with the estimated time before the order will be ready.
-* `/images`: Will return the URL of an image.
-Make sure to handle 404 errors correctly!

 Tip: try the API in your webbrowser.
 Enter the address of the `categories` endpoint and see how it responds.